-13. Zardosi- Leaf-scroll worked in gold and silver thread on silk, satin, velvet and other rich fabrics.
-Zardosi is also combined with Dabka work and is originally from Lucknow.
+13. Zardosi- Leaf-scroll work (it looks like spring work to me) mixed with thread on silk, satin, velvet and other rich fabrics.
 Also important to note that Zardozi and zari are synonyms and refer to any gold or metallic embroidery.
-I’ve noticed that people from Karachi use the term zardozi more, and the people of Lahore use the term zari more.

-Types of zari kaam are dabka, tilla, kora, ari, nakshi, etc. Literally there are dozens upon dozens of types of zari, but most are technical terms for the people who do it.
-Dabka is the kind of embroidery that is made of thin gold thread (almost a wire) that’s been coiled around.
-Most wedding clothes have dabka in them.
-Kora is a flat golden stitch, ari is a very fine flat golden chain stitch usually used to outline other embroidery, nakshi is a shiny, faceted type of stitch.
+Types of zari embroideries are dabka, tilla, kora, ari, nakshi, etc. Dabka is the kind of embroidery that is made of thin gold wire coiled and stitched on fabric.
+It originated in Lucknow and most Pakistani bridals and formals have dabka work on them.
+Kora is a flat golden stitch, ari is a very fine flat golden chain stitch usually used to outline other embroideries, nakshi is a shiny, faceted type of stitch.

 14. Mokaish/Kamdani- Silver dots strewn all over is Mokaish work.

 15. Kashida- Mix of textile embroidery and printing.